kylerich7/MadLib-Story-Maker/README.md

 This mini project was built when I just started learning java.
-I always used to do MadLib books as a kid, so I thought it would be a fun thing to program and develop my skills accordingly.
+I always used to do MadLib books as a kid, so I thought it would be a fun thing to build to develop my skills.

 &nbsp;
 ### Project Date